cybertec-postgresql/pgwatch2/docs/components.rst

 way.
 For that a rich set of predefined dashboards for Postgres and InfluxDB data sources is provided, that should cover the needs of most users - advanced users would mostly always want to customize some aspects though, so it's not meant as a one-size-fits-all solution.
 Also as metrics are stored in a DB, they can be visualized or processed in any other way.

-* The Web UI for administering the monitoring configuration

-The second home-brewn component of the pgwatch2 solution is an optional and relatively simple Web UI for administering details like which databases should be monitored, with which metrics and intervals.
-Besides that there are some basic overview tables to analyze the gathered data and also possibilities to delete unneeded metric data.
-NB!
-Note that the Web UI can only be used if storing the configuration in the database (Postgres).

 Component diagram
 -----------------